Abhishek-2416/Chainlink-Price-Feed-DApp/README.md

 ## 🏗 Project Structure

-- **Backend**: Solidity smart contract deployed using Foundry on Sepolia Testnet
+- **Backend**: Solidity smart contract deployed using Foundry on Avalanche Fuji Testnet
 - **Frontend**: React.js app using Ethers.js to interact with the smart contract

 ---